 Clause 9 provides requirements for documents that are in web pages or that are embedded in web pages and that are used in the rendering or that are intended to be rendered together with the web page in which they are embedded.

-NOTE 1: Some examples of documents are letters, spreadsheets, emails, books, pictures, presentations, and movies that have an associated user agent such as a document reader, editor or media player.
+Note 1: Some examples of non-web documents are letters, spreadsheets, emails, books, pictures, presentations, and movies that have an associated user agent such as a document reader, editor or media player.

-NOTE 2: A single document may be composed of multiple files such as the video content and closed caption text.
+Note 2: A single non-web document may be composed of multiple files such as the video content and closed caption text.
 This fact is not usually apparent to the end-user consuming the document/content.

-NOTE 3: Documents require a user agent in order for the content to be presented to users.
+Note 3: Non-web documents require a user agent in order for the content to be presented to users.
 The requirements for user agents can be found in clause 11.

-NOTE 4: The requirements for content that is part of software, can be found in clause 11.
+Note 4: The requirements for content that is part of non-web software, can be found in clause 11.

-NOTE 5: The success criteria set out in clause 10 are intended to harmonize with the Working Group Note [i.25] produced by the W3C's WCAG2ICT Task Force.
+Note 5: The success criteria set out in clause 10 are intended to harmonize with the W3C® Group Note [i.25] produced by the W3C®'s WCAG2ICT Task Force.

+Note 6: Where the meaning of WCAG glossary terms when applied to non-web documents is unclear, reference to the Glossary Items with Specific Guidance, in the W3C® Group Note [i.25] , can help to clarify how they are to be understood.

-non-web documentGlossary Items with Specific Guidancei.25NOTE 6: "Void" clauses have been inserted in order to maintain alignment of the numbering in clauses 9, 10 and 11.
+Note 7: "Void" clauses have been inserted in order to maintain alignment of the numbering in clauses 9, 10 and 11.

-NOTE 7: Requirements in clause 10 also apply to documents that are protected using mechanisms such as digital signatures, encryption, password protection, and watermarks when they are presented to the user.
+Note 8: Requirements in clause 10 also apply to non-web documents that are protected using mechanisms such as digital signatures, encryption, password protection, and watermarks when they are presented to the user.

-NOTE 8: It is best practice to provide meta data on the accessibility of the document within or separate to the document using WebSchemas/Accessibility i.392.0 [].
+Note 9: It is best practice to provide meta data on the accessibility of the non-web document within or separate to the document using the "Schema.org Accessibility Properties for Discoverability Vocabulary" [i.39].

+Note 10: A non-web document satisfies a WCAG success criterion when the success criterion does not evaluate to false when applied to the non-web document.
+This implies that if the success criterion puts conditions on a specific feature and that specific feature does not occur in the non-web document, then the non-web document satisfies the success criterion.

+Example: For example, a non-web document that does not contain pre-recorded audio content in synchronized media will automatically satisfy WCAG success criterion 1.2.2 (captions - pre-recorded) and, in consequence, will also meet clause 10.1.2.2.

+Note 11: ISO 14289-1:2014 [i.71] and ISO 14289-2:2024 [i.72] are the technical standards for accessible PDFs and would be useful in meeting EN 301 549.

-i.71i.7210.1 Perceivable
+10.1 Perceivable

 10.1.1 Text alternatives